beckiechill/bachelor-thesis/README.md

 ```

 ## Additional Data Notes
-- The data file used in the ADReSS experiments, data/raw/labels.tsv, can also be downloaded directly from the ADReSS Challenge website.
+- The data file used in the ADReSS experiments, `data/raw/labels.tsv`, can also be downloaded directly from the ADReSS Challenge website.
-- The files manual_age_fix_pitt_ad.tsv and manual_age_fix_pitt_control.tsv were created to manually correct some age values in the Pitt dataset.
+- The files `manual_age_fix_pitt_ad.tsv` and `manual_age_fix_pitt_control.tsv` were created to manually correct some age values in the Pitt dataset.
 They are based on the demographic spreadsheet containing all the participant data for the Pitt Corpus.
 These additions are optional, so the corresponding cells in the notebook can be skipped.
+- The project structure and code assume that the folders `ADReSS-IS2020-data/` and `Pitt/` are located in the **same directory as the project root**.
+- These datasets should be downloaded and placed manually as described in the [Datasets](#datasets) section.

 ## Create Environment